lizhanmit/java-concurrency/README.md

 Atomic actions are free from thread interference but memory consistency errors are still possible.
 Use `volatile` to avoid as any write to a `volatile` variable establishes a happens-before relationship with subsequent reads of that same variable.
 So, changes to a `volatile` variable are always visible to other thread.

-Function of `volatile`: ensure visibility of shared variables.

 ---

 ## Liveness